idealinktr/ZMCKit-android/README.md

 }
 ```

+---

 ## Usage

-### Step 1: Initialize ZMCKitManager
+### Initialize ZMCKitManager

-In your main activity or wherever you want to use the camera functionality, initialize the `ZMCKitManager`:
+To start using the camera features, initialize the `ZMCKitManager` in your activity or fragment.
+Use the provided callbacks to handle camera capture results.

 ```kotlin
 import com.snap.zmckit.ZMCKitManager